hazirbas/beautiful-jekyll/datasets/ddff12scene.md

 <br>

 <div style="text-align: justify">
 Dataset consists of 720 lightfield images, each of which has 9 × 9 undistorted subapertures and each subaperture has 383 × 552 image resolution.
 Lightfields are saved as numpy array and can be loaded with numpy.load() in Python.
 Registered depth images are saved as unsigned int 16 bits and only available for "train" set.
 Depth values are scaled with a factor of 1000.
+Raw images consist of Lytro ILLUM RAW formatted images, can be used with Lytro Desktop or Lytro Power Tools.
 </div>

 <div style="text-align: center">